-- 1. Refer to slides 8-10 or the 3 videos listed afterwards.
-In these slides it shows examples of Haitian performers that I had experienced and felt a whole different vibe being there. - 2.
+- 1. Refer to slides 8-10, in these slides it shows examples of Haitian performers that I had experienced and felt a whole different vibe being there. - 2.
 I understood why Haitian artists are so connected with their music and how the instruments make you just want to get up and dance. - 3.
 Students should refer to these slides to check out these authentic performers. - 4.
-Students can refer to slide 10 where there is a link that takes you to Haiti Cultural Exchange, a website that lists events in NYC if you are in New York. - 5.
+Students can refer to slide 10 where there is a link that takes you to Haitian Cultural Exchange.
+A website that lists events in NYC if you are in New York. - 5.
 Have students get together in groups or they can go on their own to attend a Haitian dance or singer's performance nearby. - 6.
-Students must write a little summary, describing what it was about?
+Students must write a little summary of what it was about?
 Who performed?
 What did they perform?
 How did they feel?
 Were there any songs or dances about Haitian history? - 7.
-Students can go on Google maps, Apple maps, and Google to search "nearby Haitian dance events" "nearby Haitian cultural events", or "Haitian performances".
-In doing so, please make sure students are able to find authentic performances, not parties or clubs which tend to also pop up. - 8.
+Students can go on google maps, apple maps, and google to search "nearby Haitian dance events" "nearby Haitian cultural events", or "Haitian performances".
+In doing so please make sure students are able to find authentic performances, not parties or clubs which tend to also pop up. - 8.
 When they return the next day, students share their experiences, relate, and discuss how these performances could have been affected by Haitian history.